carbolance/space/content/products/premium-long-sleeve-t-shirt-midnight-black.md

 # Premium Long-Sleeve T-Shirt | Midnight Black

 ## Tagline
-Essentials for the modern world.
+Premium essentials for the modern world.

 ## Description
 Sculpted around the arms & shoulders with a contoured fit through the body, this modern long-sleeve essential balances comfort and performance.
 Crafted from a sustainable tri-blend of modal, organic cotton, and recycled polyester, it delivers durability with a luxurious feel.
 Designed for lounging, working out, and everything in between — a versatile piece for the modern wardrobe.